 R also has its own pipe, |>, which is an alternative to %>%.
 You will see both used in this course.
 If you want to change the pipe inserted automatically with Ctrl+Shift+M, find on the menu Tools > Global Options, then click on Code and check the box that says “Use Native Pipe Operator”.

-Consider the study guide dataset rangitikei.txt (Recreational Use of the Rangitikei river).
+Consider the study guide dataset rangitikei.csv (Recreational Use of the Rangitikei river).
 The first 10 rows of this dataset are shown below:

 id loc time w.e cl wind temp river people vehicle